 Tom Brady has fiery response to Jim Gray's question about NFL future

-Tom Brady has fiery response to question about NFL future originally appeared on NBC Sports Boston
+Tom Brady has fiery response to question about NFL future originally appeared on NBC Sports Bayarea

 Tom Brady is not ready to share any announcements relating to his NFL future, and he made that clear on Monday.